 Until the world seemed to come to a screeching halt in March, our habits – whether good or bad – were alive and kicking as we went to work or school, trained, slouched on the sofa in the evenings, and more.
-But with everything turned on its head, many of us find ourselves out of routine, with a lot of us now stuck at home and only allowed out for E&E (Essentials and Exercise).
-Each week we’ll feature an interview with a coach or athlete to help you through changes in your training routine.
+But with everything turned on its head, many of us find ourselves out of routine, with a lot of us now stuck at home.
+During the first lockdown we feaatured interviews with a coach or athlete to help you through changes in your training routine.
+You can still view them all via watch again.

 Running expert interviews